 Should I get an alternative business loan?

-Alternative business loans like merchant cash advances and factoring might get you more funding than a term loan or line of credit because of the way they’re structured.
+Alternative business loans like merchant cash advances and factoring might get you quick access to cash flow and more funding than a term loan or line of credit because of the way they’re structured.
 A merchant cash advance gives you an advance on your business’s future sales and can run as high as $10 million.
 Factoring involves selling your unpaid invoices at a discount and can also get you several million dollars.

-But beware: Both of these tend to be much more expensive than your standard term loan and are generally best saved as a last resort.
+But beware: Both tend to be much more expensive than your standard term loan and are generally best saved as a last resort.

 How much business lenders offer and how much you can borrow are two different numbers.
 But the one you might want to focus on is how much you actually need to borrow for your project to avoid taking on more debt than necessary.